10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Page caching in the context of web development refers to storing a requested location's entire output to serve in the event of subsequent requests to the same location.

-[Batcache](https://wordpress.org/plugins/batcache) is a WordPress plugin that uses cache (usually Memcache in the context of WordPress) to store and serve rendered pages.
+[Batcache](https://wordpress.org/plugins/batcache) is a WordPress plugin that uses cache (often Memcache in the context of WordPress) to store and serve rendered pages.
 It can also optionally cache redirects.
 It's not as fast as some other caching plugins, but it can be used where file-based caching is not practical or desired.

 Batcache is aimed at preventing a flood of traffic from breaking your site.
-It does this by serving old (5 minute max age) pages to new users.
+It does this by serving old (5 minute max age by default, but adjustable) pages to new users.
 This reduces the demand on the web server CPU and the database.
 It also means some people may see a page that is a few minutes old.
 However this only applies to people who have not interacted with your website before.
 Once they have logged-in or left a comment, they will always get fresh pages.

 Although this plugin has a lot of benefits, it also has a couple of code design requirements: